smartuni/Environ.me/sensor_node/README.md

 * Check the timing with an oscilloscope and adjust the LED control module.
 * Use a second microcontroller for the control of the LED band.
 * Use the SPI MOSI line instead of the GPIO.
+(Idle state must be LOW)

+### Response port ###

+The sensor node sends the response to the fixed client port 5683.
+Using the received client port did not work.